 In many applications several objects are analyzed on a single image.
 Most typically, in one of the first steps the objects are extracted (e.g. as an array of blobs, edges or occurrences of a template) and then some attributes are computed for all of them.
-In Adaptive Vision Studio the data are represented as several synchronized arrays, with different arrays representing the objects and the individual attributes.
+In Adaptive Vision Studio these data items are represented as several synchronized arrays, with different arrays representing the objects and the individual attributes.

-Some filters have several array inputs and require that all the connected arrays are synchronized, so that it is be possible to process the elements in parallel.
+Some filters have several array inputs and require that all the connected arrays are synchronized, so that it is possible to process the elements in parallel.
 For example, the SortArray filter requires that the array of the objects being sorted and the array of the associated values (defining the requested order) are synchronized.
 This requirement is visualized with blue semicircles on the below picture:

-For example, we can use the SortArray filter sort regions by the X coordinates of their mass centers:
+For example, we can use the SortArray filter to sort regions by the X coordinates of their mass centers: